Double-partition Quantum Cluster Algebras: Broken line constructions

 \begin{Thm}Let ${\mathcal V}_L$ denote the family of $mn$ $q$-commuting quantum minors constructed from a broken line as above.
 Then up to multiplication by a power of $q$, any monomial in the members of ${\mathcal V}_L$ is a member of the dual canonical basis. \end{Thm}

 \pof The main tool is Lemma~\ref{samelem2}, but Proposition~\ref{simple} is also important, c.f. the remark following Lemma~\ref{samelem2}.
 Consider then a monomial.
 Rewrite it, if necessary, in such a way that the factors coming from the points on $L$ are furthest to the left.
 Then place to the right of these the $2\times2$-minors corresponding to the points one step below the line.
 Continue in this way until all the factors corresponding to the points on, or below, the line are positioned.
 While continuing to add from the right, order the factors coming from $S_L$ in a similar fashion and such that the factor corresponding to the position $(1,1)$ is furthest to the right.
 The finer order is not important.
 We view the monomial as the result of a sequence of multiplications from the right by minors according to this ordering.
 Inductively, we may at each step $r$ in the sequence assume that what we are multiplying the minor onto is some $q^{2p_r}b(X_r)$.
 The start is clearly trivial.
-Furthermore, at each step we can apply Lemma~\ref{samelem2}, and the result follows.
+When we add minors below the line, $X_r$ is all the time of the form as given in Lemma~\ref{samelem2}.
+After that the zero in the lower right corner disappears and we apply Remark~\ref{same3} instead.
+The result follows.

 \begin{Def} For a given line $L$, we say that the line $L_1$ is a closest bigger line to $L$ if $L<L_1$ and there is no other line $L_2$ such that $L<L_2<L_1$.
-In this case, if $L=(1,n)\rightarrow\dots\rightarrow (f,d)\rightarrow(c,d)\rightarrow(c, g)\rightarrow\dots\rightarrow(m,1)$, then $L_1=(1,n)\rightarrow\dots\rightarrow (f,d)\rightarrow(c-1,d)\rightarrow(c-1,d-1)\rightarrow(c,d-1)\rightarrow(c, g)\rightarrow\dots\rightarrow(m,1)$ for some such ``corner'' $(f,d)\rightarrow (c,d)\rightarrow (g,d)$, where we, naturally, also allow $f=c-1$ and $g=d-1$.
+In this case, if $L=(1,n)\rightarrow\dots\rightarrow (f,d)\rightarrow(c,d)\rightarrow(c, g)\rightarrow\dots\rightarrow(m,1)$, then $L_1=(1,n)\rightarrow\dots\rightarrow (f,d)\rightarrow(c-1,d)\rightarrow(c-1,d-1)\rightarrow(c,d-1)\rightarrow(c, g)\rightarrow\dots\rightarrow(m,1)$ for some such ``corner'' $(f,d)\rightarrow (c,d)\rightarrow (c,g)$, where we, naturally, also allow $f=c-1$ and $g=d-1$.

 We will call the given corner of $L$ {\bf convex} and the resulting corner of $L_1$ {\bf concave}.
 We will also write

 \end{Def}